Sadie American

-Sadie American (March 3, 1862 – May 3, 1944) was a Jewish-American activist, social worker, activist, and "Chicago's pioneer of visual sociology".
+Sadie American (March 3, 1862 – May 3, 1944) was a Jewish-American activist, social worker, and "Chicago's pioneer of visual sociology".

 Early years and education

 Sadie American was born in Chicago, Illinois, on 3 March 1862, and educated its public schools.

 Career

 American was secretary of the Congress of Jewish Women at the World's Fair in 1893.
 She was one of the founders of the Council of Jewish Women (1893), an organizer of many sections of this association, and its executive secretary in 1893.
 She was president of the New York section, Council of Jewish Women.
 She was speaker and delegate representing Council of Jewish Women at the International Congress of Women.
 She was also at the Atlanta Exposition (1896); London (1899), Speaker Vacation Schools; Berlin (1904), Toronto (1909).
 She was Chairman of the Press Committee of Council of Jewish Women, 1899-1904.

 American was instrumental in the formation of the Jewish Study Society (1899) and, later, in the formation of the Union of Jewish Women Workers in England.
 She assisted in the formation of the Jüdischer Frauenbund in Berlin in 1904.
 She was a member of the Council of Women of the United States and a member of the Executive Committee of the Council of Women of the United States since 1898.
 She was a speaker at the Triennial Council of Women of the United States, 1895, 1898, 1902.
 She served on the committee on Peace Propaganda, Council of Women of the United States (1899-1904).
 She served as chair of the Committee on Immigration and Emigration (1911).

 American was speaker at the Biennial of the General Federation of Clubs in Denver in 1896.
 She was a member of the Industrial Committee, New York State Federation of Women's Clubs, 1905.
 She was a speaker on playgrounds at the General Federation of Women's Clubs, Boston, 1908.